 In the past few years, the EEOC has continued its workplace harassment strategy with outreach and education.
 As part of their initiative, they have provided guidance that compliance training should focus more on teaching correct behaviors rather than just the letter of the law (which, of course, is still important).
 In other words, prevention has become more comprehensive.

 The EEOC followed up that guidance by releasing its Promising Practices for Preventing Harassment.
-This document details five core principles for addressing and preventing harassment in the workplace.
+This document details five core principles for addressing and preventing harassment in the workplace through training.
 Applying these principles to compliance training bolsters a culture of safety and respect.
 Adopting prevention best practices isn’t just the smart thing to do—it’s the right thing to do.

 Here is a brief review of the five core principles and what compliance staff can do to apply the guidance to their organizations’ own harassment training.